GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-16.md

   - Documentation is available at https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html .
   - All of the modules of the project should be included.
 Otherwise, a consumer who depends on an unspecified module must specify and upgrade the version of that module, defeating the purpose of the BOM.
 - The purpose of a BOM is to enable consumers of a library to select a consistent set of versions for artifacts released by a single project.
 When imported, a BOM operates as a filter.
 It does not cause any modules to be added as dependencies.
 Instead, for any dependency in a project's dependency tree, *if* that module appears in the BOM, the version from the BOM is used.
-- If all modules in a project use the same version as each other, use that same version for the BOM.
+- If all modules in a project have the same version, use that version for the BOM.
 Example: grpc-bom v1.15.0 would specify grpc-auth v1.15.0, gprc-core v1.15.0, etc.
 - A BOM is not necessary for projects that only have one module, since there is no consistency problem in that case.
 - See the details specific to each build system in the sections below.